 Age is another consideration when two animals go head-to-head.
 For example, if a young, orphaned wolf pup gets cornered by a full-sized German Shepherd, the Shepherd has a good chance of coming out on top.

-Conversely, if the wolf is in its senior years, it may lack a considerable amount of strength compared to a fully grown adult German Shepherd!
+Conversely, if the wolf is in its senior years, it may lack considerable strength compared to a fully grown adult German Shepherd!
 In this case, the German Shepherd would likely emerge the victor!

 Having a Pack Nearby